Burglary Charges

 Why You Need an Skilled CRIMINAL LAWYER to DEFEND AGAINST Burglary Charges

 Burglary charges are taken very seriously by Illinois prosecutors.
-In a way, this is understandable, as burglary can involve the invasion of privacy and a violation of the safety one feels in one’s own home.
-On the other hand, many cases that are charged as burglary are really nothing more than trespassing and/or theft charges.
-These offenses carry lower penalties and the proper legal presentation to prosecutors, judges and juries can mean the difference between felonies and misdemeanors, thousands of dollars in fines and months or years in jail or prison.
+In a way, this is understandable, as burglary can involve the invasion of privacy and a violation of the sense of safety one feels in one’s own home.
+On the other hand, many cases that are charged as burglary, are really nothing more than trespassing and/or theft charges.
+These offenses carry lower penalties, and the proper legal presentation to prosecutors, judges, and juries can mean the difference between felonies and misdemeanors, thousands of dollars in fines, and months or years in jail or prison.

 Burglary FAQ